Share your passion and creativity about Chemistry with the world community!

 All eligible entries will be judged by the IUPAC panel of experts based on these three broad categories: creativity, commitment, and impact (votes received).
 For an entry to be eligible, contestants must successfully complete the Periodic Table Challenge and receive at least 60% grade.
 The winners of the Nobelium contest will be announced by IUPAC throughout the year in four stages (spring, summer, fall, and winter).
 Nobelium entries received but not selected for the Spring awards will carry over for consideration for the subsequent Summer, Fall, and Winter awards.

 The spring winners of the Nobelium Contest were announced on 1 April 2019 at the American Chemical Society’s National Meeting in Orlando, Florida (USA).
-The Summer winners were announced on IUPAC 100th birthday, 28 July 2019, on Twitter @iupac.
-The Fall winners will be announced in October.
-Stay tuned!
+The Summer winners were announced on IUPAC 100th birthday, 28 July 2019, on twitter @iupac.
+The Fall winners were announced on 2 November 2019, also on twitter @iupac.